odubuk/Sundance-MediaPrep-SQL-Filters/README.md

 ######   My goals in the development of these filters were as follows:

 ######   - Create filter functions which solve problems that the preexisting filters do not address.
-######   - Create filter functions which help the user to achieve a desired goal regardless of their expertise/understanding of the MediaPrep application.
+######   - Create filter functions which help the user to achieve a desired goal regardless of that user's expertise/understanding of the MediaPrep application.
 ######   - Perform quality assurance testing on developed filter functions to ensure that they produce the desired results.

 ######   More specific information pertaining to each example can be found in the example's accompanying README file.